 Clear your mind

-Total relaxation is so hard to achieve when your mind won’t stop racing with questions and thoughts.
+Total relaxation is so hard to achieve if your mind is racing with questions and thoughts.
 So many women tell me the most stressful part of their day is when they lie down to sleep and are bombarded by all the thoughts they’ve pushed aside throughout the day.
 Now is a perfect time to try meditation, and there are plenty of apps to help you get started.
 Another approach is to allow yourself scheduled “worry time” where you don’t try to fight the anxious thoughts – but set a time, and when it rings, it’s time to let those worries go.

 Get creative